 Moving products across international borders is no easy affair, even at the best of times.
 Make sure you fill out and submit any necessary documents when shipping internationally.

 If you can’t get this information easily through government offices, check with your local mailing services.
-Being government agencies, they keep up-to-date on this information and can provide you with the necessary postage and shipping tools to help you continue to ship internationally without hassle.
+Being government agencies, they keep up-to-date on this information and can provide you with the necessary postage and e-commerce shipping tools to help you continue to ship internationally without hassle.
 It’s also wise to inform international clients that they may have to wait a bit longer to receive their products due to customs delays.

 5. Warehousing and Fulfillment